mixmesh/mixmesh/README.md

 $ make -f Makefile.top-level all
 ```

+### Does it work? - run the tests

+    make -f Makefile.top-level runtests

-Makefile.top-level has a number of other useful targets, e.g. clean, mrproper, *runtests*, megapull and *dialyzer*.
+Makefile.top-level has a number of other useful targets, e.g. clean, mrproper, megapull and *dialyzer*.

 ## Prepare Obscrete